-6. Shareholders' Equity
+5. Shareholders' Equity

-The Company is authorized to issue 30,000,000 shares of common stock with a par value of \$0.001.
+The Company is authorized to issue 60,000,000 shares of common stock with a par value of \$0.001.
 Each share of common stock entitles the holder to one vote.

-In January 2005 the Company notified its shareholders of its intent to elect to be regulated as a BDC.
+In January 2005, the Company notified its shareholders of its intent to elect to be regulated as a BDC.
 In conjunction with the Company's decision to elect to be regulated as a BDC, approximately 55% of the 5 Year Warrants were subject to mandatory cancellation under the terms of the Warrant Agreement with the warrant holder receiving one share of common stock for every two warrants cancelled and the exercise price of all warrants was adjusted to the then current net asset value of the common stock, subject to certain adjustments described in the Warrant Agreement.
 In addition, the 1 Year Warrants became subject to expiration immediately prior to the Company's election to become a BDC, unless exercised.
 Concurrent with the announcement of the BDC election, the Company reduced the exercise price of all remaining 1 and 5 Year Warrants from \$15.00 to \$10.57.
 On February 22, 2005, the Company cancelled 47% of all outstanding 5 Year Warrants and issued 298,598 shares of common stock to holders of warrants upon exercise.
 In addition, the majority of shareholders owning 1 Year Warrants exercised them, and purchased 1,175,963 of common shares at \$10.57 per share, for total consideration to the Company of \$12,429,920.
 All unexercised 1 Year Warrants were then cancelled.
 The outstanding 5 Year Warrants will expire in June 2009.

-A summary of activity in the 1 Year and 5 Year Warrants initially attached to units issued for each of the three periods ended December 31, 2006 is as follows:
+A summary of activity in the 1 Year and 5 Year Warrants initially attached to units issued for each of the three periods ended December 31, 2007 is as follows:

-Warrants Warrants Warrants outstanding at February 2, 2004 Warrants issued in June 2004 1,029,635 1,029,635 Warrants outstanding at December 31, 2004 1,029,635 1,029,635 Warrants issued in January 2005 134,067 134,067 Warrants cancelled in February 2005 (83,334) (547,030) Warrants exercised in 2005 (1,080,368) Warrants outstanding at December 31, 2005 and 2006 616,672
+One-Year Warrants Five-Year Warrants

+Outstanding at January 1, 2005 1,029,635 1,029,635

+Warrants issued 134,067 134,067

+Warrants cancelled (83,334) (547,030)

+Warrants exercised (1,080,368)

+Outstanding at December 31, 2005 616,672

+Warrants issued

+Warrants cancelled

+Warrants exercised

+Outstanding at December 31, 2006 616,672

+Warrants issued

+Warrants cancelled

+Warrants exercised (244,735)

+Outstanding at December 31, 2007 371,937